Ballyraven

 Giant Mudpuppy

-Names: Lake Erie Monster
+Lake Erie

 The Giant Mudpuppy is a reptile found at the bottom - and sometimes surface - of Lake Erie.
 To escape or threaten predators, it poses as the offspring of one of the lake's more dangerous predators, like Bessie or Egg Eyes.
-The shapes and shadows it creates and contorts into often leads to misidentification and confusion.
+The shapes and shadows it creates and contorts into often lead to misidentification and confusion.
 Most viewers assume the creature is a small plesiosaur, a swimming dog, or a porpoise.
 There are only 3 recorded encounters that can be attributed to the Giant Mudpuppy with certainty.

 This cryptid feeds mostly on shelled animals, coming up from the water only to breathe, to winter, and to reproduce.